-A switch on the right side of the steering column controls operation of the rear wiper/washer function.
-Rotating the center of the switch forward to the on position will activate the wiper.
-The rear wiper operates in an intermittent mode only.
-Rotating the center of the switch all the way forward will turn on the wash function.
-The wash pump will continue to operate as long as the button is pressed.
+Rotate the center portion of the lever upward to the first detent position for rear wiper operationa.

+NOTE: The rear wiper operates in an intermittent mode only.

+Rotate the center portion of the lever past the first 3 detent to activate the rear washer.
+The washer pump will continue to operate as long as the switch is held.
 Upon release, the wipers will cycle two times before returning to the set position.

-If the rear wiper is operating when the ignition is turned OFF, the wiper will automatically return to the "Park" position if power accessory delay is active.
-Power accessory delay can be cancelled by opening the door, if this happens the rear wiper will stop at its current position and will not go to "Park".
+If the rear wiper is operating when the ignition is turned OFF, the wiper will automatically return to the "park" position if power accessory delay is active.
+Power accessory delay can be cancelled by opening the door, if this happens the rear wiper will stop at its current position and will not go to "park".